JR0901/AI---Deep-Learning/Chapter 1/Chapter 1 theory notes.md

 # **Chapter 1 theory notes**

+DL - Deep Learning - class of machine learning algorithms that use multiple layers of computational units where each layer learns its own representation of the input data.
+These representations are combined by later layers in a hierarchical fashion.

 Perceptron - artificial neuron that uses the Signum function.

 Neurons have cell bodies, dendrites, a single axon and connected through synapses.